el-hult/el-hult.github.io/_posts/2025-05-08-lightning-hparams.md

 tags: ['optimization', 'pytorch', 'tensorboard', 'lightning']
 ---

-# Logging Hyperparameters in Lightning
-I've now looked up how one should use PyTorch Lightning to log hyperparameters into TensorBoard.
-It is not hard, but I found the documentation a bit confusing.
+I've looked up how to use PyTorch Lightning to log hyperparameters into TensorBoard too many times now.
+It is not hard, but it is a little confusing.
-I want to record hyperparameters for hyperparameter tuning, and the primary API is to record the hyperparameters for reinstantiation of the model from checkpoints.
+The primary API is to record the hyperparameters for reinstantiation of the model from checkpoints, and not for hyperparameter tuning.
 So below is a simple working example on how to do it.

 The key lines is to have
+- `default_hp_metric=True` in the `TensorBoardLogger` instantiation.
 - `self.save_hyperparameters()` in the constructor of your LightningModule.
-- `self.log("hp_metric", loss)` in somewhere, e.g. in the test step.
+- `self.log("hp_metric", loss)` somewhere, e.g. in the test step.
-- `default_hp_metric=True` in the `TensorBoardLogger` instantiation.

-### Minimal example

-The below does a logitistic regression on a toy dataset, with Adam optimizer.
+The below example does logitistic regression on a toy dataset.
 The input dimension and the learning rate are hyperparameters.
 The test loss is logged as the hyperparameter evaluation metric.

 ```python
 import sklearn.datasets